Industry40Lab/PrepStation/README.md

 The bridge communication between ROS1 and ROS2 is made using this
 <a href="https://github.com/ros2/ros1_bridge"> repositroy</a>.

-For the localization purpose, it is necessary to calibrate the camera's coordinates with respect to the robot's origin.
-The calibration is carried out using this repo which is implemented in ROS1.
+For the localization purpose, it is necessary to calibrate the camera's coordinates with respect to the robot's origin coordinate.
+The calibration is carried out using <a href="https://github.com/IFL-CAMP/easy_handeye">this repo</a> which is implemented in ROS1.
 ## Command lines executions

 1. run this command